 The Consequences of Not Addressing Judgments

 Ignoring a judgment can have long-term effects.
-Without satisfaction of judgment, creditors can legally pursue other debt collection methods.
+Without satisfaction of judgment, judgment creditors can legally pursue other debt collection methods.
 Some of these tactics include freezing your bank accounts and wage garnishment.
 While the judgment remains unpaid, interest accrues daily, increasing your total debt owed.

 An unpaid judgment can also limit access to opening new credit accounts, like a credit card or car loan.
 Lenders can check the public record for unsatisfied judgments and liens, which might affect your approval.